 Educational Projects Committee, and has been a fundraiser for Fort Ticonderoga.
 Lise has worked on several historic preservation projects including The House of the Seven Gables and The Kent House in Lancaster, NH.
 She currently serves as a Board Member on the New York Landmarks Conservancy, and is a committee member for the Van Cortlandt House Museum in Bronx, NY.

 Rebecca Weeks Sherrill More, Ph.D., Visiting Scholar, Dept. of History, Brown University.
 She directed the Harriet W. Sheridan Center, Brown’s professional development center in pedagogy for faculty and graduate students until her retirement in 2010.
 She continues to teach part-time at Brown.
 She and her husband, Tim, are also part-time residents of Lancaster NH on a family farm established by her grandfather Sinclair Weeks.

 She continues active research on the social, economic and cultural history of Early Modern England and Colonial America.
 Her lectures include colonial settlement in New Hampshire and the 1911 Weeks Act, which her great-grandfather Congressman John Wingate Weeks sponsored to further development of the Federal National Forest Reserves.

-She currently serves on the board of the Weeks Medical Center, the President’s Council at Plymouth State University and the Outreach committee for the Society for the Protection of New Hampshire Forests and the National Council at Strawbery Banke Museum.
+She currently serves on the board of the Weeks Medical Center, on the Outreach committee for the Society for the Protection of New Hampshire Forests, as Trustee of NH Historical Society, and on the Fine Arts committee of the RISD Museum.

 Bryant F. Tolles, Jr.